-- No disrespect of the instructor or classmates will be tolerated.
-Avoid distraction such as cell phones in the classroom. - Assignments will be turned in on time.
+- No disrespect of the instructor or classmates will be tolerated. - Assignments will be turned in on time.

 Late Work:

 Class activities, grammar exercises, discussion posts, and writing process assignments: There will be a deduction of 5% PER DAY for every day an assignment is late for up to one week.
 Any assignment that is submitted later than one week after the deadline will receive a grade of 60%, pre-assessment.
 Make plans to submit work early if you cannot turn work in when it is due.